Joanne (Juan) Chen

 Abstract: I develop a dynamic agency model to investigate optimal managerial authority and its interaction with managerial compensation.
 The model shows that when hiring a manager, the principal delegates authority that is unresponsive to either the manager's outside options or the firm's recruitment costs, in contrast to promised compensation, which increases in both.
 Over time, both the manager's authority and his compensation rise after good performances and decline after bad realizations.
 Authority-performance sensitivity decreases as the manager's authority grows, resembling entrenchment.
 In contrast, pay-performance sensitivity increases with the manager's authority.
 If managerial authority can be adjusted only infrequently, the optimal contract may allow for self-dealing.
 Moreover, the model reveals that early-career luck plays a disproportionate role in determining the manager's authority and lifetime utility.

-Presentations: BU Economics (scheduled), Finance Theory Webinar, NFA 2022, Cambridge Corporate Finance Theory Symposium 2022, Finance Theory Group Summer Meeting 2022, SFS Cavalcade North America 2022, FMCG PhD Symposium, Queen Mary University of London, Northwestern University (Kellogg), UNC-Chapel Hill (Kenan-Flagler), Erasmus University Rotterdam, Boston University (Questrom), UT Dallas (Naveen Jindal), Warwick Business School, Copenhagen Business School, Shanghai Advanced Institute of Finance, University of Amsterdam, EWMES 2021, Toulouse School of Economics, EFA Doctoral Tutorial 2021, World Finance Conference 2021, LSE
+Presentations: WFA 2023 (scheduled), Paris December 2022, BU Economics Micro Theory workshop, Finance Theory Webinar, NFA 2022, Cambridge Corporate Finance Theory Symposium 2022, Finance Theory Group Summer Meeting 2022, SFS Cavalcade North America 2022, FMCG PhD Symposium, Queen Mary University of London, Northwestern University (Kellogg), UNC-Chapel Hill (Kenan-Flagler), Erasmus University Rotterdam, Boston University (Questrom), UT Dallas (Naveen Jindal), Warwick Business School, Copenhagen Business School, Shanghai Advanced Institute of Finance, University of Amsterdam, EWMES 2021, Toulouse School of Economics Brownbag, EFA Doctoral Tutorial 2021, World Finance Conference 2021, LSE

 Abstract: I develop a tractable micro-founded dynamic platform model featuring cross-group network effects.
 Networks are analogous to capital assets, and the platform enterprise invests in the networks by making subsidies to users.
 The paper characterizes the entrepreneur's optimal financing and investment strategies.
 The main findings are: 1) making highly aggressive subsidies by using up available funds is optimal; 2) per-transaction subsidies decrease as the network grows; 3) the platform with stronger network effects has a propensity to make more subsidies at initial stages; 4) staged financing mitigates the limited enforcement problem, and ceteris paribus, the number of funding rounds decreases with the profitability of the platform and increases with required profits by financiers; 5) the value of funds raised each round increases and the financing frequency decreases over time.